quarkslab/kdigger/README.md

 # kdigger

-![A small digger trying to move the evergreen stuck cruise ship in the suez canal](digger.jpg)

-`kdigger` for "Kubernetes digger" is a Kubernetes pentest tool.
+`kdigger` for "Kubernetes digger" is a context discovery tool for Kubernetes penetration testing.
 This tool is a compilation of various plugins called buckets to facilitate pentesting Kubernetes from inside a pod.

 Some plugins perform really simple actions, that could be performed just by calling the `mount` command or listing all devices present in dev with `ls